SRWGShinyo/Web3D-Final-Project/README.md

 - The scene is displayed on a web page, in fullscreen, with a cube and a perspective camera
 - The debugger is installed, it is instantiated in the scene.

+# Step 1 - Set up a basic switcharoo

+What I want you to build here is a kind of **carousel**.
+We will alternate between different models of your creation.

+So first, let's create the basics for that.

+Add the `OrbitControls` to your camera. they should make it so that the cube is at the center of everything.
+You will have to create an update function.

+Then, add a property in the debugger to **scale the cube, and to change its material color.**

+Next, add an **event listener** on the **space** keyboard touch.

+- When "space" is pressed, the displayed 3D model (whatever it is) should scale down to 0 and the next 3D model in the list should slowly scale up to 1.

+**Tip: you can use gsap for this.**

+For now, have the cube transition to a `ConeGeometry`.
+Then, when pressing space again, it should transition to a cube again.

+The `ConeGeometry` should have a `ToonMaterial` attached to it, and be of a color of your choice which is not the same as the cube.

+To our lil-gui, add the option to **change the color of the cone**.

+## This step is finished when...

+- Your camera has OrbitControls attached and can **rotate around a 3D model at its center.**
+- Through our debugger, we can scale the cube and change its color.
+- When pressing `space`, our cube scales down to 0 and a `ConeGeometry`scales up to 1.
+- It is possible to change **the color of the cone through our debugger**

-# Step 1 - My own little home
+# Step 2 - My own little home

 Let's build a basic home !
 You'll see, it'll be very, very basic.

-Add the `OrbitControls` to your camera. they should make it so that the cube is at the center of everything.
-You will have to create an update function.

-Then, add a property in the debugger to scale the cube, and to change its position.
-Position it as you wish.
+**Let's get back to our cube**

 Add a `ConeGeometry` to the scene.
 It will be the roof of our home.
-Add a property to scale it and position it on the debugger, and position it properly on your house.
+Add a property on the debugger to scale it and position it on the debugger, and position it properly on top of the cube so it acts as our roof.

-We are almost there !
 Let's add a door.
 Create a `Plane`, rotate it so that it is upwards and scale it so that it ressembles a door.
 Put it on one of the faces of the cube.

-Finally, we want a ground.
-Let's create another `Plane`, color it green, and put it horizontally under your house.
-Make it realistic!
-Add a way on the debugger to scale your ground.
+**Tips: you should use [**Groups**](https://threejs.org/docs/?q=Group#api/en/objects/Group) to simplify this one.**

-On the debugger, also add a way to change the cube's and the roof's material colors.
+On the debugger, also add a way to change the roof's material colors.

-## This step is finished when...

-- The OrbitControls are in the scene and working.
-- The Cube, Cone, and two planes are in the scene, and create a house with the cube as body, the cone as roof, one plane as door and one plane as ground.
-- The ground plane is green.
-- The debugger displays ways to change the cube and the roof position, scale and color.
-- The door is properly dimensioned, and positioned horizontally on a wall.

-# Step 2 - What a door, what a door

-I find our door to be a bit bland.
-So let's change this!

 In this github folder, you will find a folder 'textures/door'.
 These textures are the one we will use for our door.